sbb-design-systems/lyne-components/src/components/sbb-checkbox/readme.md

 ## Accessibility

-The component uses an internal `<input type="checkbox">` element to provide an accessible experience.
+The component uses an internal `<input type="checkbox"/>` element to provide an accessible experience.

 This internal checkbox receives focus and is automatically labeled by the text content of the `sbb-checkbox` element.
 Avoid adding other interactive controls into the content of `sbb-checkbox`, as this degrades the experience for users of assistive technology.